instructor-ai/instructor/docs/prompting/thought_generation/chain_of_thought_zero_shot/thread_of_thought.md

 ## Useful Tips

-Here are some alternative phrases that you can add to your prompt to generate a thread of thought before your model generates a response
+Here are some alternative phrases that you can add to your prompt to generate a thread of thought before your model generates a response.

 1. In a step-by-step manner, go through the context, surfacing important information that could be useful.
 2. Walk me through this lengthy document segment by segment, focusing on each part's significance.